AliElba/cash-circle-fe/readme.md

 You can use Capacitor’s CLI to bypass the debugging process by running the app without debugging:

 `npx cap run ios --no-debug --no-build`

-also we can disable the debuuger on Xcode if we faced any issue:
+also we can disable the debugger on Xcode if we faced any issue:

 3. Disable Debugger in Xcode